 Sarah Luskin-Saxby Adolescent, & Adult Psychologist

-Sarah Luskin-Saxby Psychologist BA(Spec), MPsych (Couns), MPsych(Clin), MAPSAdolescent and Adult Sarah works out of Upper Coomera Tuesday, Wednesday and Friday.
+Sarah Luskin-Saxby Psychologist BA(Spec), MPsych (Couns), MPsych(Clin), MAPSAdolescent and Adult Sarah works out of Upper Coomera on Wednesdays.

 Sarah Luskin-Saxby is a Psychologist registered with the Psychology Board of Australia.
 She holds a Master’s equivalency in Clinical Psychology from Griffith University, an M.A. in Counselling Psychology from McGill University, and a B.A. in Human Relations and Psychology from Concordia University, the latter two in Montreal, Canada.
 She is currently pursuing a Clinical Psychology PhD at Griffith University.